Why must you register?

 No authorisation, no application

-Your eHerkenning provider must authorise you for using the service ‘Applying for supervision’.
+Your eHerkenning provider must authorise you to use the ‘Applying for supervision’ service.
 You cannot apply without it.

 Step 2: Request a fit and proper assessment